Parmin/training/agendas/MongoDB_ADM_One_Day_Training_Agenda.md

 ### Schema Design Group Exercise

+* Review large-scale application (the specific application depends on the team)
+* Assign components to student groups
-* Large application schema design exercise for groups (many components)
+* Each group develops a schema design for their components
 * Share and discuss results